atpratt/COMP333_PS1/README.md

 -Finished index.php file
 -Have run it; there are some bugs to work out with TA/office hours -Implemented "stylesheet.css" that index.php links to

+3/4:
+-index.php works perfectly
+-may play around with the stylesheet a bit
+-Question 1 is now completed